-About 20 people die yearly in the US as a result of AHTR.
+About 20 people die yearly in the US as a result of acute hemolytic transfusion reaction (AHTR).
 AHTR usually results from recipient plasma antibodies to donor RBC antigens.
 ABO incompatibility is the most common cause of AHTR.
 Antibodies against blood group antigens other than ABO can also cause AHTR.
-Mislabeling the recipient’s pretransfusion sample at collection or failing to match the intended recipient with the blood product immediately before transfusion is the usual cause.
+Mislabeling the recipient’s pretransfusion sample at collection and failing to match the intended recipient with the blood product immediately before transfusion are the usual causes.

 If AHTR occurs while the patient is under general anesthesia, the only symptom may be hypotension, uncontrollable bleeding from incision sites and mucous membranes caused by an associated DIC, or dark urine that reflects hemoglobinuria.